Moroccan Sweets: Best Moroccan Dessert Recipes

-Moroccan cuisine has been declared a World Heritage Site by UNESCO.
-In addition to the exquisite gastronomy, sweet and savory dishes that we know in these North African countries, if you like spice mixes, honey, cinnamon, orange blossoms, walnuts and almonds or halva, you should definitely discover the divine Moroccan pastries that you can enjoy at the end of a meal.
+Moroccan cuisine has been declared an Intangible Cultural Heritage by UNESCO.
+In addition to the exquisite gastronomy, and sweet and savory dishes that we know in these North African countries, if you like spice mixes, honey, cinnamon, orange blossoms, walnuts, and almonds or halva, you should definitely discover the divine Moroccan pastries that you can enjoy at the end of a meal.

 Are you ready to send your taste buds on a journey?

 Tours and trips that starts from fes to the desert and other several cities.